TedHusted/awake/awake.md/awake.md

 He spun his tablet around on the table, so Phoebe could see the screen.

-Leto: And it does blends perfectly with Stoicism.
+Leto: And it does blend with Stoicism perfectly.
 The habits keep us aligned with our principles, and the steps help us get stuff done.

 Leaning back, Phoebe smiles thinly.